 It’s not hard to find a whole market of products aimed at budding athletes as young as 1 year of age.
-For example, video series like Athletic Baby feature toddlers throwing balls into hoops or swinging golf clubs.
+For example, social media is full of cute clips of young toddlers showing off their athletic prowess.

 While playing games and exercise is certainly beneficial for healthy toddlers, the concept of a sport—with specific rules and roles—is something children that young will not readily grasp.
 Throwing a ball into a hoop is great exercise to help children grow and improve coordination, but more importantly, it’s just fun and healthy.